Hi I’m Erin and welcome to EP Exercise Physiology + Movement!

 I have a love of running and lifting weights!
 Both are not only great for me physically but also mentally.
 Running certainly never used to come easily for me (it still doesn’t necessarily) – in school and in my early 20’s I hated it!
 It was hard, uncomfortable and I never felt like I was very good at it.
 It wasn’t until I went through a relationship break-up (which overwhelmed me emotionally), that I began running regularly.

 I needed it as an escape, a distraction, time for me to mentally process.
 All of a sudden, I was actually really enjoying it, going further and I was happy again.
-Since then I have run 2 half marathons, gone through up’s and downs of running lots, and then not at all; being injured, returning to running and battling with the internal dialog of “you used to run so much faster and further!”, following strict training plans to running just for the pure love of it.
+Since then I have run 3 half marathons, gone through periods of running a lot, and then not at all; being injured, returning to running and battling with the internal dialog of “this is hard and it sucks!”.

 Running is certainly not everyone’s cup of tea, however I love helping people get started on (or reigniting) their love affair with it.